Mohammedkb/CourseProject/Codebook.md

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequency domain signals.

 These signals were used to estimate 561 variables in the feature vector.
-These 561variables are used as input datasets of both the training data (X _ train) and the test data (X _ test).
+These 561variables are used as input to the script in the form of training data (X _ train) and test data (X _ test).

+The scope of this phase of the project is to process the input datasets (X _ train and X _ test) linked to the activities carried out and to the subjects (volunteers) carrying out these activities.
+Then, come up with a final tidy data set with the average of measurements for the **mean** and **standard deviation** variables grouped by each activity and each subject (volunteer).
+Hence, the output dataset (tidyData) consists of 88 variables (including the subject and activity variables).
+A detailed description of these variables is shown below.

 ##Notes on variables values and names
  * Activity classes (numbers) have been replaced by their corresponding descriptive labels for better readability and as per project requirements.
 E.g. activity class 1 is replaced by "WALKING", and so for other activities.